Is Asensus Surgical Inc. (ASXC) a good stock to buy now?

-Asensus Surgical Inc. (AMEX: ASXC) is -39.64% lower on its value in year-to-date trading and has touched a low of $0.35 and a high of $2.42 in the current 52-week trading range.
+Asensus Surgical Inc. (AMEX: ASXC) is -38.29% lower on its value in year-to-date trading and has touched a low of $0.35 and a high of $2.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ASXC stock was last observed hovering at around $0.66 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $3.00 for the next 12 months.
-It is also 77.67% off the consensus price target high of $3.00 offered by 1 analysts, but current levels are 77.67% higher than the price target low of $3.00 for the same period.
+The ASXC stock was last observed hovering at around $0.73 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $3.00 for the next 12 months.
+It is also 77.0% off the consensus price target high of $3.00 offered by 1 analysts, but current levels are 77.0% higher than the price target low of $3.00 for the same period.

 Sponsored